• Share this on:

 Apparel manufacturing

-• Apparel Sourcing: the biggest garment sourcing fair in Europe, with nearly 30,000 visitors in Paris.
+• Apparel Sourcing in Paris, France: the biggest garment sourcing fair in Europe, with nearly 30,000 visitors.

-• Interfilière: fair for lingerie and swimwear in Paris.
+• Interfilière in Paris, France: fair for lingerie and swimwear.

-• AFSW: biggest apparel sourcing fair in Africa, in Addis Ababa, Ethiopia.
+• AFSW in Ethiopia: biggest apparel sourcing fair in Africa.

 Remember that participating in a trade fair can be a costly business.
 You need to hire a booth, prepare a collection, pay for transport, travel costs and working hours for yourself and your staff.
 To avoid disappointments and lost investments, always come prepared.